newky2k/PortableWebClient/README.md

 - EF Core session
   - Secure sessions for users
 - Secure request and response classes using a `SecurePayload`
+- Integrated encryption, with abiltiy provide override with custom implementations.
+  - Uses 256-bit AES encryption by default

 ## Build status